-Editor’s note: This article has been updated for fall 2020.
+Editor’s note: This article has been updated for fall 2022.

-Review: Best Hunting Backpacks
+The Best Hunting Backpacks of 2022

 Best Lightweight Elk Hunting Backpack: KUIU PRO Pack System

-The KUIU PRO line is a wonder of backpack engineering.
+The KUIU PRO line ($539-639) is a wonder of backpack engineering.
 While we spent years testing the ULTRA line of KUIU packs, the PRO line has now become the brand’s lightweight go-to.
 We’ve used the previous iteration for big game and even turkey hunting.
 But the PRO line is even lighter.

 The foundation of this modular design is a carbon fiber frame that fits a wide range of packs from the brand, so it works as a big daypack all the way up to an expedition-level system.
 All components are sized for the end-users.

 And let’s not forget: The entire pack weighs under 4 pounds!
 Testing the previous iteration of the pack, I carried everything from gear to elk quarters to a whole wild turkey.

 Personally, I’ve found this pack comfortable carrying loads up to the 80-pound range.
-I’ve also had no problems with durability in three seasons of use.
+I’ve also had no problems with durability in four seasons of use.
 Given the fact that I use this mostly as a from-the-road hunting pack, I’ve never had more weight than an elk quarter and some backstraps in it.

 Some testers have reported discomfort from the hip belt beyond about 80 pounds.
 One other negative is the zippers.
 It’s the biggest fault I can find on this pack.
 They are loud to open and close, and loud in big-game hunting is bad.
 So this is worth noting.